telereso/kmp-core/website/core/Http.md

 Http.ktorConfigJson
 ```

-Use this configuration to convert `Serializable` classes from/into json while ignoring Unknown Keys
+Use this configuration to convert `Serializable` classes from/into json while ignoring Unknown Keys.

 ---